hostinger/builder-interview-challenge/pokedex/README.md

 ### Question

-Let's say you need the **favorite** button inside the pokemonInfo too.
+Let's say you need the **favorite** button inside the `pokemonInfo` component too.
 How would you structure the app to solve this problem?

 ## Quest 5 - Searching for the special one